elixir-lang/elixir/lib/elixir/pages/unicode-syntax.md

 In other words, the atom `:josé` can only be written with the code points `006A 006F 0073 00E9`.
 Using another normalization form will lead to a tokenizer error.
 On the other hand, `:"josé"` may be written as `006A 006F 0073 00E9` or `006A 006F 0073 0065 0301`, since it is written between quotes.

 Choosing requirement R6 automatically excludes requirements R4, R5 and R7.

+## Unicode Technical Standard #39

+Elixir conforms to the clauses outlined in the [Unicode Technical Standard #39](https://unicode.org/reports/tr39/) on Security.

+### C1.
+General Security Profile for Identifiers

+Elixir will not allow tokenization of identifiers with codepoints in `\p{Identifier_Status=Restricted}`.

+> An implementation following the General Security Profile does not permit any characters in \p{Identifier_Status=Restricted}, ...

+For instance, the 'HANGUL FILLER' (`ㅤ`) character, which is often invisible, is an uncommon codepoint and will trigger this warning.

+### C2.
+Confusable detection

+Elixir will warn on identifiers that look the same, but aren't.
+Examples: in `а = a = 1`, the two 'a' characters are Cyrillic and Latin, and could be confused for each other; in `力 = カ = 1`, both are Japanese, but different codepoints, in different scripts of that writing system.
+Confusable identifiers can lead to hard-to-catch bugs (say, due to copy-pasted code) and can be unsafe, so we will warn about identifiers within a single file that could be confused with each other.

+We use the means described in Section 4, 'Confusable Detection', with one noted modification

+> Alternatively, it shall declare that it uses a modification, and provide a precise list of character mappings that are added to or removed from the provided ones.

+Elixir will not warn on confusability for identifiers made up exclusively of characters in a-z, A-Z, 0-9, and _.
+This is because ASCII identifiers have existed for so long that the programming community has had their own means of dealing with confusability between identifiers like `l,1` or `O,0` (for instance, fonts designed for programming usually make it easy to differentiate between those characters).

+### C3.
+Mixed Script Detection

+Elixir will not allow tokenization of mixed-script identifiers unless the mixings is one of the exceptions defined in UTS 39 5.2, 'Highly Restrictive'.
+We use the means described in Section 5.1, Mixed-Script Detection, to determine if script mixing is occurring.

+Examples: Elixir allows an identifiers like `幻ㄒㄧㄤ`, even though it includes characters from multiple 'scripts', because those scripts all 'resolve' to Japanese when applying the resolution rules from UTS 39 5.1.
+It also allows an atom like `:Tシャツ`, the Japanese word for 't-shirt', which incorporates a Latin capital T, because {Latn, Jpan} is one of the allowed script mixings in the definition of 'Highly Restrictive' in UTS 39 5.2, and it 'covers' the string.

+However, Elixir would prevent tokenization in code like `if аdmin, do: :ok, else: :err`, where the scriptset for the 'a' character is {Cyrillic} but all other characters have scriptsets of {Latin}.
+The scriptsets fail to resolve, and the scriptsets from the definition of 'Highly Restrictive' in UTS 39 5.2 do not cover the string either, so a descriptive error is shown.

+### C4, C5 (inapplicable)

+'C4 - Restriction Level detection' conformance is not claimed and does not apply to identifiers in code; rather, it applies to classifying the level of safety of a given arbitrary string into one of 5 restriction levels.

+'C5 - Mixed number detection' conformance is inapplicable as Elixir does not support Unicode numbers.